Finding Interpretable Prompt-Specific Circuits in Language Models: Conclusions

+We present ACC++, a practical tool for circuit tracing and mechanistic analysis.
+From a single forward model pass and without replacement models, activation patching, or hand-designed counterfactual inputs, it produces circuits whose components are causal for attention and whose edges admit a natural-language interpretation in a substantial fraction of cases.
+By making per-prompt circuits a viable unit of analysis at scale, ACC++ circuits uncover insights regarding the sensitivity of circuits to prompt formats, and the role of signals across languages.

+\textbf{Limitations.} ACC++ has some limitations that we leave as future work.
+First, the method depends on setting the threshold~$\tau$, and we use a heuristic based on the distribution of the $d \cdot A_{ds}$ per model/dataset.
+A principled, dataset-agnostic rule for~$\tau$ is left to future work.
+Second, ACC++ circuits do not trace upstream components that caused FFNs to output an attention-causal signal.
+Third, because our signal interpretations rely on an LLM as a judge, the interpretations are suggestive but not conclusive.
+Finally, the multilingual analysis of \S~\ref{sec:multilingual-ioi}, including the correlation with URIEL+ distances, is based on a small number of language pairs and should also be read as suggestive rather than conclusive.

 Carson Loughridge suggested the methodological improvement for models with bias described in Appendix~\ref{app:bias-technique}.
-This work also benefited from early feedback from Aaron Mueller, Najoung Kim, and Micah Adler.
+This work also benefited from early feedback from Aaron Mueller, Micah Benson, Divya Appapogu, Freya Behrens, Najoung Kim, Yukyung Lee, and Micah Adler.
 This research was funded by a grant from Coefficient Giving and by NSF award CNS-2312711.